resolve109/study-aws-sa/aws-study-guide.md

   - Consider active-active multi-region architectures (using global databases like DynamoDB global tables or Aurora Global Database)
   - Implement replication and health checks to enable instant failover across regions
   - Active-active configurations validated for mission-critical applications.

+### Amazon DocumentDB
+- **MongoDB Compatibility**:
+  - Fully managed MongoDB-compatible database service
+  - Ideal for migrating existing MongoDB workloads to AWS without code changes
+  - When paired with Amazon EKS and Fargate, provides the least disruptive migration path for containerized MongoDB applications
+  - Allows organizations to move from self-managed MongoDB to a fully managed service while maintaining application compatibility
+  - Supports existing MongoDB drivers and tools for smooth transition
+  - Eliminates the operational overhead of managing database infrastructure